jae-finger/jae-finger/README.md

   - 🧮 a data scientist
   - 🏠 living in Chicagoland
   - 🧪 focused on biology, education, and health
-  - 🎓 master in biology but spent way too long in a PhD program for evolutionary biology
+  - 🎓 masters in biology but spent way too long in a PhD program for evolutionary biology
   - 🚀 an OG Lambda school alumnus
   - 🌱 currently learning more about python data manipulation via [Effective Pandas](https://store.metasnake.com/effective-pandas-book)